 Parliamentarian - The Parliamentarian shall advise the President and other officers, committees, and members of parliamentary procedure.
 The Parliamentarian shall serve as Chairperson of the Constitution Committee.

-Members at Large - Elected to 2-year staggered terms; required to be a member of TCSS for 2 consecutive years prior to taking office in January of the year following election.
+Members at Large - Elected to 2-year staggered terms; required to be a member of TXCSS for 2 consecutive years prior to taking office in January of the year following election.

 University Representative - Required to be a current college or university faculty member in Texas.
 Serves on the Membership Committee

-At-Large Representative - Required to be a member of TCSS prior to taking office in January of the year following election.
+At-Large Representative - Required to be a member of TXCSS prior to taking office in January of the year following election.